uaf-math/calc1/aleks_info.md

 The score on your ALEKS quiz will be averaged with your score on the paper-and-pencil Quiz 1.
 This average will be the first quiz score in your Quiz Average.

-Taking the ALEKS assessment **replaces** the Tuesday September 3 Recitation.
+Taking the ALEKS assessment **replaces** the Tuesday, 21 January Recitation.

 ## Dates and Locations